COACH'S CORNER

 9.

-for the behavior of your players, assistant coaches, and fans.
-Failure to do so
+the behavior of your players, assistant coaches, and fans.
+Failure to do so can

-can result in your ejection from the game and/or disciplinary action by the
+result in your ejection from the game and/or disciplinary action by the Board

-Board of Directors.
-If assistance is needed, especially in the younger age
+of Directors.
+If assistance is needed, especially in the younger age groups, it

-groups, it is highly recommended to appoint a team parent/dug out parent to
+is highly recommended to appoint a team parent/dug out parent to assist with

 10.

-successfully resolved, you and the divisional coordinator should then raise the
+and the divisional coordinator should then raise the issue with the

-prep, cleaning before & after all practices and games.
-This includes lining
+& after all practices and games.
+This includes lining the fields before

-are maintained with all DTQ facilities, e.g., no soft toss into any DTQ fences,
+all DTQ facilities, e.g., no soft toss into any DTQ fences, no seeds, gum,

 CheckLIST